Ajay Kumar Bhalla: Land notification

 On 13 September 2025, addressing a public meeting at Churachandpur, Bhalla urged its people not to allow settlements of people from 'beyond the borders' and asserted that steps are being undertaken to stop the migration from Myanmar amidst its conflict.
 On 18 September, while under Bhalla's administration, the state's Land Resources Department issued a government notification that laid guidelines for the procedure for sale, purchase and registration of land within the state.
-The notification required land purchases to require permission of the Deputy Commissioner of the respective districts who will verify the application and forward it to the said Department.
+The notification required land purchases to require permission of the Deputy Commissioner of the respective districts who will verify the application and forward it to the said department.
 An internal committee will further scrutinise the application and present them to a panel for final recommendations.
 In addition, land transactions above ₹200,000 must be completed through bank clearance.
 The directive was issued under the Manipur Regulation of Sale Deed Registration (Amendment) Rules, 2023.

 Several tribal organisations including the Kuki Inpi Manipur, United Naga Council, and Tribal Youth Council Manipur, urged the governor to withdraw the notification claiming that it contravenes constitutional protection of tribal land under Article 371C of the Indian Constitution.
 This vested all land related matters in the hill areas to the tribal communities according to their customary law practices.

-Governor of Nagaland
+Governor of Nagaland (2025 - 2026)

 Following the death of then Governor of Nagaland La.
 Ganesan on 15 August 2025, Bhalla was given the additional charge of the state the following day.
-He was sworn in as the 22nd Governor of Nagaland on 25 August 2025 by the then Chief Justice of the Gauhati High Court Ashutosh Kumar.
+He was sworn in as the acting Governor of Nagaland on 25 August 2025 by the then Chief Justice of the Gauhati High Court Ashutosh Kumar.
 Five of the 17 major tribes of the state–Ao, Angami, Lotha, Rengma, and Sümi–did not participate in the ceremony in protest of the four-decade-old job reservation policy for backward tribes in the state.

 In September 2025, Bhalla was inducted as the chief patron of the Nagaland Bharat Scouts and Guides in Kohima.

+He was relieved of his additional duties as the Governor of Nagaland when Nand Kishore Yadav was sworn- in as the Governor.